ReplayProject/ReplayHoneypots/README.md

 are what make the open source community such an amazing place to be.
 Any contributions you make are **greatly appreciated**.

-There are many ways to help, documenting use cases, improving the various guides, finding bugs, adding to the roadmap with ideas and improvements, or of course writing code to enhance the system.
+There are many ways to help: documenting use cases, improving the various guides, finding bugs, adding to the roadmap with ideas and improvements, or, of course, writing code to enhance the system.

 ### Ground Rules